Junxuan (Helen) Shen

 junxuan at mit dot edu

-Before joining MIT, I graduated from Caltech in 2024 with a B.S. degree in computer science and mathematics, where I was fortunate to be mentored by Adam Wierman, Guannan Qu, Nicolas Christianson, and Adam Sheffer, and explored research topics including learning-augmented algorithms, control+learning, and extremal combinatorics.
+Before joining MIT, I graduated from Caltech in 2024 with a Bachelor of Science degree in computer science and mathematics, where I was fortunate to be mentored by Professors Adam Wierman, Guannan Qu, Nicolas Christianson, and Adam Sheffer, and explored research topics including metrical task systems with ML predictions, control+learning, and extremal combinatorics.